kriskowal/q-io/README.md

 Additionally, the `Reader` constructor has the following methods:

--   `read(tream, charset)` accepts any foreachable and returns either a buffer or a string if given a charset.
+-   `read(stream, charset)` accepts any foreachable and returns either a buffer or a string if given a charset.
 -   `join(buffers)` consolidates an array of buffers into a single buffer.
 The buffers array is collapsed in place and the new first